 Illustration of a bodybuilder with a huge bowl of food.
 Illustrated by Shane Duquette for Outlift.

-How Many Calories Do You Need to Build Muscle?
+How Many Calories Should You Eat to Build Muscle?

 To build muscle, you need extra calories.
 Those calories don’t always need to come from food.
 Many of us carry quite a lot of extra energy in our guts.
 If that’s you, you’ve got plenty.
 You can listen to your appetite, eat a comfortable amount of food, and stimulate muscle growth with your training.
 No problem.

-If you’re thinner or leaner, you’ll need to get the extra calories from your diet.
+If you’re thinner or leaner, you’ll need to eat those extra calories.
 That means you’ll need to eat in a calorie surplus—you’ll need to bulk.
 The size of that surplus is up to you.
 If you eat 100 extra calories every day, you’ll build muscle slowly and leanly.
 If you eat 750 extra calories, you’ll build muscle faster, but you may also gain more fat.
 I’ll give you some options below.

 Now, here’s where it gets tricky.
 To eat in a calorie surplus, you need to build on what you’re already eating.
 One approach is to take your current diet and increase the serving sizes or add snacks.
 Another approach is to count calories.
 Both methods work.